 The story of Karsog is as old as time, the name itself comes from the words ‘kar’ and ‘shok’ meaning ‘daily mourning’.
 The myth from the Mahabharata goes that the village was terrorized by a rakshasa who ate a villager every day causing for daily mourning.
 But during the exile of the Pandavas, Bhima saved the village from the rakshasa by offering himself.

-Why You Should Visit Karsog Valley
+Reasons To Visit Karsog Valley

 - To escape the perils of organised tourism at a hidden gem